|4.5||518 Ratings | 449 Reviews|

 Tourist Places To Visit In Malaysia

 Malaysia is diversity personified.
 This beautiful country houses a conglomerate of varied customs, religions, cuisines, and ethnicities.
 Located in South-East Asia, Malaysia is sprawled across parts of the island of Borneo and the Malay peninsula.
 Its rainforests, beaches, high-tech infrastructure, and places of cultural heritage are visited by a flock of tourists every day.
-Here are the top tourist spots that you must visit during your Malaysia trip.
+Here are the top tourist spots that you must visit during your Malaysia trip, from the famous Petronas Twin Towers of Kuala Lumpur to Langkawi, and Georgetown to Taman Negara.

 Petronas Twin Towers (Kuala Lumpur)